 In addition to the annual events sponsored by GPFS, we periodically sponsor events such as the Northwest Composers Concert, providing a popular forum for new compositions from area composers; and the Portland Flute Choir Festival, providing a performance and networking opportunity for flute choirs throughout the Northwest, as well as the chance to work with a well-known guest conductor in performing a mass flute choir piece as the finale of the program.

-Along with our many events and activities the Greater Portland Flute Society sends a newsletter, The Portland Piper, four times per year.
+Along with our many events and activities the Greater Portland Flute Society sends a newsletter, The Portland Piper, six times per year.
 The newsletter provides an opportunity to get to know the Greater Portland Flute Society and its yearly activities, plus concert, music, and recording reviews, interviews with local and national performers and composers, and other flute-related materials and information.

 Policies for GPFS Calendar SubmissionsThe purpose of the GPFS Newsletter and Website is to be the source of information about flute related topics and events.
 Local flute events, as well as special events of interest in out-of-town areas may be listed on the GPFS Events Calendar of both the Newsletter and Website on a space available basis.
 Events pertaining to sales of products or services, roadshows, special showings, etc. should be made by purchasing newsletter advertising, newsletter insert, or mailing labels for a one time mailing to GPFS Members.
 Current rates can be found below.